slead/GeoServer_TypeAhead/README.md

 This is a demonstration site showing how to use GeoServer as the source of a type-ahead, based on [Twitter TypeAhead](https://twitter.github.io/typeahead.js/).

-The modifications to the Twitter demos are found in the `prepare` and `transform` functions:
+The modifications to the above Twitter demos, in order to use GeoServer as a data source, are found in the `prepare` and `transform` functions:

 ```
 // Initialize the Bloodhound engine